RicoJia/ricojia.github.io/_posts/2022/2022-03-25-deep-learning-seq2seq.markdown

 ### Evaluation Outcome

+With `LSTM`, the model almost doesn't work.
+This is after trying all combinations of

+- turning on / off `ReLu` in the decoder
+- turning on / off `dropout` in the decoder

+With `GRU`, the model is a lot better.
+I saw around 30% exact / close matches. `ReLu` and `dropout` do not create a significant difference in accuracy.

 Honestly, it's definitely not good enough to be in production.

 Some examples from the `spa-eng` dataset:

 ```
 > estoy muy emocionada